WhiteBoardDev/address-location-tool/README.md

          }
     }

-Next edit the alt configuration (conf/alt.json).
-Start by editing the alt.tpl file.
+Next edit the alt configuration (`conf/alt.json`).
+Start by editing the `conf/alt.tpl` file.
 Adding port numbers for webservices is optional.

     {
         "node": {